thepackbot/ccie-notes/notes.md

 2. **Router Solicitation**
 - Sent by node when interface is enabled
-- Used to get **Router Advertisments** from local link routers.
+- Used to get **Router Advertisements** from local link routers.
 Beats waiting for scheduled advertisements.

 3. **Redirect:** Redirect messages are used by routers to tell hosts that a better on-link router exists for a given destination address.